CIDgravity/cidg-docs/content/en/reference/storage-deal-processing/index.md

 ---
-title: "Overview"
+title: "Storage deal processing"
-description: "This section contains reference information for the CIDgravity services and API."
+description: "This section explain how the incomming deals are processed by CIDgravity using clients, pricing and acceptance logics configuration"
 draft: false
 images: []
 menu:
-    references:
+    reference:
-        parent: "references-deal-filter"
+        parent: "reference-storage-deal-processing"
-        identifier: "references-deal-filter-overview"
+        identifier: "reference-storage-deal-processing-overview"
-weight: 100
+weight: 101
 toc: true
 ---

-The Deal Filter stands as the central feature within CIDgravity.

-This component plays a pivotal role in filtering both incoming (storage) and outgoing (retrieval) deals originating from a miner.
+This component plays a pivotal role in filtering incoming deals using the CIDgravity configuration, such as:
-Its functionality is rooted in the comprehensive configuration set up for this purpose.

 - `Clients`
 - `Pricing models`